 Enter the time to RCS boiling and an approximate time to core uncover/core damage in the first line of the worksheet.

-T for determining these times, licensee values if available.
+Tools exist for determining these times, including an electronic Core Uncovery Calculator located on the RASP Tool Box web page, or by using licensee values if available.

 Step 4.3.5 – Fill-in the IEL determined in step 4.3.2 in each row of the lower section of the applicable worksheet.